Lead Dust is Lethal

 What harm can lead dust actually cause?

-In children: it can cause brain damage, autism, loss of IQ, learning disabilities, hearing loss, slowed growth, headaches, increased tendency to violence, nervous system and kidney damage, attention deficit disorder, ADHD, poor muscle coordination, decreased muscle and bone growth, speech and language problems.
-As children grow older: delinquent and antisocial behavior;
+- In children: it can cause brain damage, autism-like symptoms, loss of IQ, learning disabilities, hearing loss, slowed growth, headaches, increased tendency to violence, nervous system and kidney damage, attention deficit disorder, ADHD, poor muscle coordination, decreased muscle and bone growth, speech and language problems.
+As children grow older: delinquent and antisocial behavior.

 A 2011 study by the Children’s Environmental Health Initiative at Duke University reports that Connecticut school children that ingested even small amounts of lead early in life did worse on fourth grade standardized tests than their counterparts who had never been exposed.